Finnb8r/itunes-connect-sales-api-php/README.md

 $reporter->setReportModeEarningsOnly();  //Default is $reporter->setReportModeAll();
 ```
 ## Todo list ##
-- Manage other types of reports (Subscription, Subscription Event and Newstand) : settings are there but have no idea of the possible outpurs of such requests
+- Manage other types of reports (Subscription, Subscription Event and Newstand) : settings are there but have no idea of the possible outputs of such requests
-- Allow a return of iTunes connect raw data
+- Return iTunes connect raw data if needed